Your Property. Our Priority.

 Dead Mouse Smells Behind a Wall – What to Do?

 One of the most unpleasant things you can experience is the smell of a dead rodent.
-Mouse and rat carcasses release a potent odor that can penetrate through air ducts, walls and floors.
+Mouse and rat carcasses release a potent odor that can penetrate through air ducts, walls, and floors.
 The stench is so strong that it can cause headaches, nausea, and vomiting.

-The odor of a dead mice might not be that bad at first, but it will continue to get worse until it overpowers your nostrils.
+The odor of a dead mouse might not be that bad at first, but it will continue to get worse until it overpowers your nostrils.
 Out of nowhere, you’ll start to detect a rancid smell in a certain area of your home.
-This scent will evolve to a cabbage-like smell and then to a strong smell of decay.

-The smell comes and goes in the beginning, it gets worse for a while then it comes and goes again when the dead rodent is almost decomposed.
-The middle is the worst part.
+This scent will turn from a cabbage-like smell to a strong smell of decay.
+The smell comes and goes in the beginning, it gets worse for a while, then it comes and goes again when the dead rodent is almost decomposed.

 How to Get Rid of the Odor